 Yields in the PR1 postcode are upwards of 7%.

 Average House Price: £141,975

-Rochdale has seen much regeneration in recent years, including opening up of a smart waterfront area along the River Roch.
+Rochdale has seen much regeneration in recent years, including opening up of a smart waterfront area alongside the River Roch.
 But Rochdale’s real plus points for investors are its excellent transport links making it a commuter hotspot.
 Rochdale is on the Metrolink tram network, has five fast trains an hour into Manchester Victoria and is right on the M62.
 The huge Kingsway Business Park provides lots of jobs for locals too.

 Rochdale is the north west’s property price hotspot, with prices here rising 6.6% last year.

 St. Helens is officially part of the Liverpool Urban Area, and it has strong links with Liverpool and Merseyside.
 The main employment is in manufacturing, public services and distribution taking advantage of proximity to the M62 and M6 motorways.
 St. Helens Council have a multi-million-pound regeneration plan for the town centre.

 St. Helens yields based on WA9, WA10 and WA11 are around 4-5%.